-Glen shared his favourite SEO tools, thoughts on latest Google search algorithm update and the reasons on why he got into this industry in the first place.
+Glen shared his favorite SEO tools, thoughts on the latest Google search algorithm update, and the reasons why he got into this industry in the first place.
 Money was the initial factor, but now when he is maybe even set for life, he is giving away super-duper SEO advice for free.
 These are so good it will make your head spin!
 Advice that stuck with me the most (during the interview, (if I put aside advice on his awesome website) is that I should relax if I get a negative comment.

 I’ve had blog posts where I get 300+ comments of total praise, and then one or two which are just…harsh.
 Of course, being the slightly flawed humans that we are, it tends to be that those 300 positive comments quickly go out of the window and it must be the two negative ones which we believe to be true.
 I see this happen on a lot of blogs.
 Authors ignore a lot of the praise but always rush in to defend themselves against the critics.

-Since I was using Ahrefs for years, (and Glen listed Ahrefs as one of his favourite SEO tools), I just had to interview someone from Ahrefs.
+Since I was using Ahrefs for years, (and Glen listed Ahrefs as one of his favorite SEO tools), I just had to interview someone from Ahrefs.
 I reached out to Tim Soulo a while back after taking a course he created, called Blogging For Business.
-It was absolutely free on the day of the launch, and it seemed to good of an opportunity to miss.
-Tim is their marketing director and he spends a lot of his time into creating content.
+It was absolutely free on the day of the launch, and it seemed too good of an opportunity to miss.
+Tim is their marketing director and he spends a lot of his time creating content.

 His advice on how to create content that converts readers is just amazing, but also too long to fit here.
 Hop here to read the interview with Tim Soulo of Ahrefs!According to our data, almost 75% of pages that rank in top10 for a given keyword doesn’t have even a single mention of that exact-match keyword anywhere on the page.Click To Tweet

 My car is one of those “college on wheels” type of vehicles.
-Me and my fiance mostly listen to audio books or podcasts.
+My fiance and I mostly listen to audiobooks or podcasts.
 Niche Pursuits is one of them.
 Among many podcasts, some have the power to help you change your life.
 Again, Niche Pursuits fits the category.
 So who is Spencer and why we should listen to his podcast?

 I think I am not far when I say that Spencer made his first million when he sold Long Tail Pro.
 A software that helps SEO experts find keywords that are high in traffic, but low in competition.
 An SEO tactic he practically invented.
 For some people, that’s where the story would start and end.
 However, Spencer made a lot of money with his Amazon FBA business, before he sold it for nearly half a million dollars.